sendgrid/sendgrid-python/USAGE.md

 **This endpoint allows you to retrieve the default link branding.**

-Default link branding is the actual link whitelabel to be used when sending messages.
+Default link branding is the actual link brand to be used when sending messages.
 If there are multiple branded links, the default is determined by the following order:
 <ul>
   <li>Validated link branding marked as "default"</li>
   <li>Legacy link whitelabels (migrated from the whitelabel wizard)</li>